The UAE CV Writing Guide

-When applying for jobs in the UAE, you may use either English, Arabic or other foreign language, depending on the company and your fluency.
+When applying for jobs in the UAE, you may use either English, Arabic or other foreign languages, depending on the company and your fluency.
 Stick to one language once chosen.
-However, you need to accept that not knowing the English or Arabic will put you at real disadvantage from the local job seekers.
+However, you need to accept that not knowing English or Arabic will put you at a real disadvantage from the local job seekers.

 The aim of your UAE CV should be to persuade the employer to invite you for a job interview.
 Therefore, your CV is a marketing tool, which should be adapted to the market in which you intend to use it.